Cabane à Sucre Constantin

 WHEN?

-The sugaring season varies according to weather conditions.
+The maple season varies according to weather conditions.

-The production of maple water depends on the freezing of the night and the thawing of the day, an essential phenomenon for the maple to release its precious sap.
+The production of maple water depends on the freezing at night and the thawing during the day, an essential phenomenon for the maple to release its precious sap.

 MID-MARCH TO THE END OF APRIL!